 Dancing to The Temple

 It’s not street dancing as we know it, it’s not dancing in the street as we know it.
-This is more of a procession, a dancing procession, on the way to the neighborhood temple in Buriram, Northeast Thailand.
-Among the procession are members of my wife’s family, extended family and friends, and their heading to […]
+This is more of a procession, a dancing procession, dancing all the way to the neighborhood temple in Buriram, Northeast Thailand.
+Among the procession are members of my wife’s family, extended family, and friends, and they are […]

 So far as I know the “Yohk Chofah” (Raising the Chofah) ceremony must be performed during the construction of every Buddhist temple in Thailand.
 Yohk Chofah ceremony is performed when the Chofah is raised to the temple roof and secured to the gable of the roof.
 What is a Chofah ?, If you have ever […]